 One of my favorite things about steakhouses is the steakhouse mushrooms.
 I love slow cooked mushrooms they serve because they have so much flavor.
 A few years ago I got my hands on a crock pot mushrooms and onions recipe that is the closest I have gotten to the steakhouse whole mushroom side dish.
 These mushrooms are one of my favorite low-carb carb side dish recipes too.

 There is this restaurant in western Indiana called the Beef House.
 I grew up going to the restaurant for special events or meetings with my parents.
-While it obviously has great, midwestern beef and some pretty legendary rolls and strawberry jam, it also has these amazing mushrooms.
+While it obviously has great, midwestern beef and some pretty legendary rolls and strawberry jam, it also has these amazing Beef House mushrooms.
 So amazing they only serve them in the evening.
-Which makes me sad because most of the time we go there midday on the weekends.
-But no longer will I bee without my mushrooms.
+This makes me sad because most of the time we go there midday on the weekends.
+But no longer will I be without my mushrooms.
 My friend shared a recipe with me that pretty much captures the flavor.
 Perfectly.
 These mushrooms are mind-blowingly good.
-If you like mushrooms that is.

 It is all about the fluid then.
 A cup of red wine, a cup of hot water, a pound of butter aka four sticks of butter, along with a tablespoon of Worcestershire sauce, a teaspoon of dried herbs like dill or thyme, and four beef and four chicken bouillon cubes.

 These steakhouse mushrooms will quickly become your family and friends' favorite dish.
 We don't have a holiday meal without them.
 Rarely are there even one of these mushrooms left in the bottom of the slow cooker.

 Now you might as well get some steaks, pork chops, and chicken ready to make to go along with these steakhouse mushrooms.

 - 1 large sweet onion or two small/medium onions sliced

 - 4 cloves of garlic minced